moinwiki/moin/docs/admin/install.rst

  OR

- <python> quickinstall.py <path-to-venv> --download-cache <path-to-cache>
+ <python> quickinstall.py <path-to-venv>

-The above will download all dependent packages to a cache, install the packages in a virtual environment, and compile the translations (`*.po` files) to binary `*.mo` files.
+The above will download all dependent packages to the PIP cache, install the packages in a virtual environment, and compile the translations (`*.po` files) to binary `*.mo` files.
 This process may take several minutes.

-The default cache and virtual environment directory names are:
+The default virtual environment directory name is:

- * ~/.pip/pip-download-cache # windows: ~\\pip\\pip-download-cache
  * ../<PROJECT>-venv-<PYTHON>/

 where <PROJECT> is the name of the project root directory, and <PYTHON>
 is the name of your python interpreter.
-As noted above, the default names may be overridden.
+As noted above, the default name may be overridden.

 Check the output of quickinstall.py to determine whether there were fatal errors.
 The output messages will normally state that stdout